HomeDing/homeding.github.io/elements/audio/index.md

 ---
-title: Audio Chips Overview
+title: Audio Elements Overview
 tags: ["Element", "Audio"]
 layout: "page.njk"
+excerpt:
-excerpt: These Audio Components are supported by the HomeDing library.
+  These Audio related components and elements are supported by the HomeDing library.
 ---

 Building IoT Devices that have audio capabilities is possible with the HomeDing library.